OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 When we use the ```sint.get_input_from(i)``` a few things happen.
 First, party ```i``` reads the input from his file.
-Secondly, he secret shares it with the other parties, this is the part that is protocol specific.
-However when reading formal protocol this will equate to the *Input* command in a MPC setting.
+Secondly, he secret-shares it with the other parties, this is the part that is protocol specific.
+However, when reading formal protocol this will equate to the *Input* command in a MPC setting.
-Now that we have a secret shared values, we can perform many different operations such as ```+, -, *, /```, and even comparisons ```==, != <, >``` etc.
+Now that we have a secret shared value, we can perform many different operations such as ```+, -, *, /```, and even comparisons ```==, != <, >``` etc.

-A thing to note about the high-level interface is that a basic type like the ```sint``` is stored in a so-called register in the virtual machine of MP-SPDZ.
+A thing to note about the high-level interface is that a basic type like the ```sint``` is stored in a so-called register in the MP-SPDZ virtual machine.
 This means that this value is bound to a single thread and can only be accessed by that thread.
 A container type such as ```Array``` is stored on so-called memory in the virtual machine.
 Such types are not bound to a thread, hence can be access across multiple thread, both allowing for shared data or cross thread communication.

 So when designing the MPC program these types needs to be considered.
-However it is important to note that a list of basic types (e.g. a list of ```sint```) does not need to be a container type (e.g an ```Array```) the basic type can be used as vector, where each operation is element-wise.
+However, it is important to note that a list of basic types (e.g. a list of ```sint```) does not need to be a container type (e.g an ```Array```) the basic type can be used as vector, where each operation is element-wise.
 We can read a vector as input by using
 ```sint.get_input_form(i, size=n)```
 which reads ```n``` inputs from party ```i``` into a vector.